juepi/PIO-ESP32-Template/README.md

 ### Note on delays and MQTT communication
 I have tried to get rid of the `delay()`s implemented to allow background WiFi processing (by using `WiFiClient.flush` instead of delays and configuring `WiFiClient.setNoDelay`), but i was not able to get satisfying MQTT communication without them.
-Either it took too long to fetch new messages from described topics, or sending new messages crashed (resetted) the ESP.
+Either it took too long to fetch new messages from subscribed topics, or sending new messages crashed (resetted) the ESP.
 My recommendation is, to make sure to add at least a 100ms delay after sending a bunch of MQTT messages.
 You may also want to use the `MqttDelay`function if you add longer delays (above 200ms), as it will automatically call the PubSubClient `loop` function to fetch new MQTT messages every 200ms of delay.
 In addition, i have added a `user_loop` runtime specific delay in the main loop in v1.0.4: if the `user_loop` takes less than 100ms for execution, a 100ms delay will execute in the main loop.